-A tax refund can feel like a financial windfall.
-After all, the average refund so far this filing season is more than $3,000, according to the IRS.
+A tax refund can feel like a financial windfall — after all, your refund can add up to the thousands.
 That’s a big chunk of change that could be put to use in many different ways.

 Of course, you could be responsible with your tax refund by using it to improve your financial situation.
 A recent GOBankingRates survey actually found that the No. 1 thing Americans plan to do with their refund is put it in savings.
 Still, others plan to spend that money on a splurge.